EnviDat/datacite-websnap/README.md

 - Review `--key-prefix` option, possibly default to the prefix of the DOI
 - GitLab CI/CD pipeline:
-  - possibly log into Docker Hub
+  - possibly log in to Docker Hub
   - fix manual tox tests
-  - fix manual deploy job

 ## Project Status